On The Issues

 Taking any medical product is your personal decision alone.
 Unfortunately, the Covid-19 “vaccine” has been weaponized to create division and mistrust among neighbors.
 Specifically, those who are opposed to the vaccine are being ostracized by vaccine adherents.
 Even Idaho governor Little has attempted to browbeat Idaho citizens by claiming their only way to properly “love their neighbor” is to get the jab.

-In agreement with the state central committee of the Idaho Republican Party, Scott Herndon is opposed to any mandate by government to get the jab.
+In agreement with the Idaho Republican Party, Scott Herndon is opposed to any mandate by government to get the jab.
 Scott is also opposed to private businesses mandating the jab of customers in order for customers to be able to conduct business.
 Further, Scott is opposed to employer mandates and coercion of employees to get the jab as a condition of employment.

 Finally, consider that it would not be new for Idaho to intervene in the affairs of private business.
 Idaho has long done that by instituting all sorts of mandates on employers that include permits, board registrations, insurance requirements and a plethora of requirements of employers in relation to their employees, particularly in the areas of discrimination in employment, ADA workplace access, workers compensation insurance, and employee safety and fair labor laws.